 Bundle pricing is effective, especially when customers view a single product as too little to buy at a standalone price.
 Be keen on bundle pricing.
 If this pricing fails to generate enough sales volume, then you will make losses.
 You need to request your retailers to a minimum order quantity.
 You will be able to realize the sales required to make a profit.

 The above strategies will apply in different business scenarios.
-So don’t force yourself to stick on one.
+So don’t force yourself to stick to one.
 Be flexible to try all these strategies to see which one works for you, and remember it should not run you into losses.

-Before you adopt any pricing strategies, carry out market research.
+Whether you are selling wholesale fleece blankets or restaurant equipment; before you adopt any pricing strategies, carry out market research.
 You have to understand your customers and if they have any interest in your products.
 You need to understand your competitors and the techniques they use in setting up prices.